jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 - */home*: contains a home folder for each user which contains the user's data fies and the previously mentionned user-specific configuration files.
 Note that each user only has write access to their own home folder.
 They must elevate their permissions in order to modify other files on the system
 - */lib*: contains libraries needed by the binaries contained in */bin* and */sbin*
 - */lost+found*: contains files that were corrupted because of a system crash
+- */opt*: contains optional packages.
+This is generally used by proprietary software that doesn't respect the standard file system hierarchy.
+Such a program might dump its files in that directory when installed
 - */root*: home directory of the root user (not located at /home/root)
 - */tmp*: contains temporary files created by applications.
 These files are generally deleted when the system is restarted
 - */usr*: contains applications and files usd by users